 (1) In this regulation —

-“commencement day” means the day on which the State Administrative Tribunal (Conferral of Jurisdiction) Amendment and Repeal Act 2004 Part 2 Division 95 comes into operation.
+commencement day means the day on which the State Administrative Tribunal (Conferral of Jurisdiction) Amendment and Repeal Act 2004 Part 2 Division 95 comes into operation.

 (2) If a notice has been published in the Gazette under the Pearling Act 1990 section 23(8) in the period of 14 days before the commencement day, on or after the commencement day the notice is to be taken to refer to a right of review set out in section 33 of the Pearling Act 1990.